syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Triggered when the control in the group is clicked successfully .
+Triggered when the control in the group is clicked successfully.

 <table class="params">
 <thead>